Raamlaxman: Career

+Raamlaxman is the "Laxman" of duo composers "Raam-Laxman".
+In 1976, "Raam" (his partner Surendra) died immediately after signing the film Agent Vinod (1977).
+Laxman continued to retain Raam's name in Marathi as well as Hindi films.

 In the year 1988, Raamlaxman got a major break with Sooraj Barjatya's Maine Pyar Kiya (1989).
 His composition earned him filmfare award for Best Music Director.
-The film set the record at its time for the most Filmfare awards won by a single film with seven, from thirteen nominations.
-It was also the first film to win the three major awards in music category (Best Music Director, Male Playback Singer, Best Lyricist).
+The film set a record at its time for the most Filmfare awards won by a single film with seven, from thirteen nominations.
+It was also the first film to win the three major awards in the music category (Best Music Director, Male Playback Singer, Best Lyricist).
 The film also launched S. P. Balasubrahmanyam as voice of new actor Salman Khan from period 1989 to 1994.

 Laxman scored a major hit once again with superhit film Hum Aapke Hain Koun..!
 (1994).
 His collaboration with Sooraj Barjatya went on and he gave good hits in the film Hum Saath Saath Hain (1999).

+He died at his residence in Nagpur on 22 May 2021, due to COVID-related complications and cardiac arrest, at the age of 78.